lucavb/ai-photobox/prompt.md

   - BBQ Party
   - Van Gogh Style
   - [Add 3-5 more creative and diverse style options]
-- **Important:** Each preset should map to a comprehensive, well-crafted prompt that follows image editing best practices
+- **Important:** Each preset should map to a clear, concise prompt for image editing
   - Display simple label to user (e.g., "BBQ Party")
-  - Send detailed, optimized prompt to API (e.g., "Transform this photo into a vibrant outdoor BBQ party scene with warm summer lighting, people socializing, grilled food on plates, and festive decorations, photorealistic style, high detail")
+  - Send clear editing instruction to API (e.g., "Add BBQ party elements and warm summer lighting to the background")
 - Custom free-text input field for advanced users who want to write their own detailed prompts
 - Clean, minimal layout using shadcn/ui components